 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-If you've been looking for an opportunity to stock up on valuable World of Hyatt points, listen up.
-Through April 7, 2026, Hyatt is offering a 20% discount on points purchases when you buy at least 5,000 points.
-This discount brings the cost-per-point value down to 2.08¢ apiece.
+If you've been looking for an opportunity to stock up on valuable World of Hyatt points, now's your time to act.
+Hyatt is currently offering a 20% bonus on points purchases when you buy at least 5,000 points.
+This bonus brings the cost-per-point value down to 2.17¢ apiece.
+The sale ends at 11:59 p.m.
+Eastern Time on July 27, 2026.

-That may sound like a pricey purchase rate to those who don't know the World of Hyatt program.
-However, this rate is slightly lower than the 2.19¢ per point AwardWallet users average from their Hyatt points.
+That may seem expensive to those who aren't familiar with the World of Hyatt program.
+However, this rate is right around the 2.19¢ per point average that AwardWallet users have gotten when redeeming their Hyatt points — at least through Hyatt's recent award chart change.

 But when does it make sense to buy Hyatt points?
 Let's dive into some examples of when this is the best choice — or when you should use another way to earn Hyatt points.